Fern Class

 Reading and writing

-The children within Emerald class will be exposed to various signs and symbols which is the foundation of reading, also highlighted within the SCERTS model.
-The children are also exposed to writing and symbols through the use of our PECS, sound buttons, ALD boards and generic labelling around the classroom.
-We have various interventions in place to encourage this where possible such as their TEACCH activities and phonics interventions for those children that are showing signs of language.
+The children within Fern class will be exposed to various signs and symbols which is the foundation of reading, also highlighted within the SCERTS model.
+As part of our total communication environment, children are encouraged to explore symbols, sound buttons, ALD boards and generic labelling around the classroom.
+The children take part in individualised reading and writing tasks.
+They have rich opportunities to explore mark making in sensory products.
+We have various interventions in place to encourage these reading and writing activities such as TEACCH tasks.

 Physical development